Dorfromantik: The Board Game

-Dorfromantik: The Board Game (German: Dorfromantik: Das Brettspiel) (Note: Dorfromantik in German means "Village Romance".) is a 2022 board game by Lukas Zach and Michael Palm based on the 2022 video game of the same name.
-The game was published by the German company Pegasus Spiele.
-Dorfromantik is a cooperative board game in which players lay hexagonal tiles to create a rural landscape and follow tasks to gain points.
-Dorfromantik also has a campaign mode, and players open boxes as they play games to continually increase their scores.
-It has won several awards, including the 2023 Spiel des Jahres German board game award.
+Dorfromantik: The Board Game (Dorfromantik: Das Brettspiel) (Note: Dorfromantik in German literally translates to "Village Romance".) is a board game by Lukas Zach and Michael Palm based on the video game of the same name.
+The game was published by the German game company Pegasus Spiele in 2022.
+Dorfromantik is a cooperative game in which players lay hexagonal tiles to create a landscape of various terrains, while also managing tasks to score more points.
+Dorfromantik also has a campaign mode in which players open boxes as they play games to continually increase their scores.
+It has won several awards both in Germany and abroad, including the 2023 Spiel des Jahres (Game of the Year).

-As of April 2025, two mini-expansions for Dorfromantik have been released, The Great Mill and The Wetterau.
+As of April 2026, two mini-expansions for Dorfromantik have been released, The Great Mill and The Wetterau.
 In addition, two subsequent games have been launched: Dorfromantik: The Duel and Dorfromantik: Sakura.
+In October 2025, a compact version of the game was released, Dorfromantik: Light Luggage.

 Background and development

 The video game Dorfromantik was developed in Berlin by Toukana Interactive.
-Toukana is a German indie game studio which was founded in 2020 as part of a master's degree program at the Berlin University of Applied Sciences.
-The video game version of Dorfromantik was inspired by board games, and designed to look like one.
-The first prototype of the video game was released in April 2020 during the game jam Ludum Dare 46, and released into early access in March 2021.
-The game was released in full on 28 April 2022, and has since sold around 1.5 million copies.
-Dorfromantik: The Board Game is based on and named after this video game.
+Toukana is a German indie game studio which was founded in 2020 as part of a master's degree program at the HTW Berlin.
+The video game version of Dorfromantik was inspired by board games and designed to look like one.
+The first prototype of the video game was published in April 2020 during a game jam called Ludum Dare, and released into early access in March 2021.
+The game was released in full on 28 April 2022.
+Dorfromantik: The Board Game is based on and named after the video game.
+The artwork in the game was illustrated by Paul Riebe.

-In the early 2000s, Lukas Zach and Michael Palm published their first game together, Die Kutschfahrt zur Teufelsburg.
-They have been working at the board game studio Pegasus Spiele since at least 2012.

-When the video game Dorfromantik won the Deutsche Computerspielepreis (Note: English: German PC Game Award) in 2021, Zach's studio was nominated as well.
+When the video game Dorfromantik won the Deutsche Computerspielepreis in 2021, Lukas Zach's studio was nominated as well.
 This drew Zach's attention to the video game, as it was similar to a hex-placing board game that he and Palm had been working on for several years.
-They soon started communication with Toukana to begin collaboration on a board game version of Dorfromantik, agreeing on a licensed cooperation.
-After much playtesting the two teams first met at Essen SPIEL.
+They soon started communicating with Toukana to begin collaboration on a board game version of Dorfromantik, agreeing on a licensed cooperation.
+After much playtesting the two teams first met in person at Essen SPIEL.
+Karsten Esser, CEO of Pegasus Spiele, said of the process that they "worked the other way around" from normal, as usually a successful video game publisher will approach board game designers instead of the reverse.

+Release

-Dorfromantik: Das Brettspiel, the German version of the board game, was originally released in November 2022, with an English-language version of the game releasing in October 2023.
+A small amount of copies were presented at Essen SPIEL 2022; however, the full release came later.
+Dorfromantik: Das Brettspiel, the German version of the board game, was first released in November 2022.
+The English edition premiered in the United States in March 2023.